From Russia with Love (film): Filming

 After the unexpected loss of Armendáriz, production proceeded, experiencing complications from uncredited rewrites by Berkely Mather during filming.
 Editor Peter Hunt set about editing the film while key elements were still to be filmed, helping to restructure the opening scenes.
 Hunt and Young came up with the idea of moving the Red Grant training sequence to the beginning of the film (prior to the main title), a signature feature that has been an enduring hallmark of every Bond film since.
 The briefing with Blofeld was rewritten, and back projection was used to refilm Lotte Lenya's lines.

 Behind schedule and over budget, the production crew struggled to complete production in time for the already-announced premiere date that October.
 On 6 July 1963, while scouting locations in Argyll, Scotland, for that day's filming of the climactic boat chase, Terence Young's helicopter crashed into the water with art director Michael White and a cameraman aboard.
 The craft sank into 40–50 feet (12–15 m) of water, but all escaped with minor injuries.
 Despite the calamity, Young was behind the camera for the full day's work.
 A few days later, Bianchi's driver fell asleep during the commute to a 6 am shoot and crashed the car.
 The actress's face was bruised and Bianchi's scenes had to be delayed for two weeks while the facial contusions healed.

 The helicopter and boat chase scenes were not in the original novel but were added to create an action climax.
 The former was inspired by the crop-dusting scene in Alfred Hitchcock's North by Northwest and the latter by a previous Young/Broccoli/Maibaum collaboration, The Red Beret.
 These two scenes would initially be shot in Istanbul but were moved to Scotland.
 The speedboats could not go fast enough due to the many waves in the sea, and a rented boat filled with cameras ended up sinking in the Bosphorus.
 A helicopter was also hard to obtain, and the special effects crew were nearly arrested trying to get one at a local airbase.
 The helicopter chase was filmed with a radio controlled miniature helicopter.
 The sounds of the boat chase were replaced in post-production since the boats were not loud enough, and the explosion, shot in Pinewood, got out of control, burning Walter Gotell's eyelids and seriously injuring three stuntmen.

 Photographer David Hurn was commissioned by the producers of the James Bond films to shoot a series of stills with Sean Connery and the actresses of the film.
-When the theatrical property Walther PPK pistol did not arrive, Hurn volunteered the use of his own Walther LP-53 air pistol.
+When the prop Walther PPK pistol did not arrive, Hurn volunteered the use of his own Walther LP-53 air pistol.
 Though the photographs of the "James Bond is Back" posters of the US release airbrushed out the long barrel of the pistol, film poster artist Renato Fratini used the long-barrelled pistol for his drawings of Connery on the British posters.